bsdpot/potman/README.md

 This might take a while when run for the first time.

+## Troubleshoot Vagrant

+In case your cannot start vagrant/virtualbox VMs due to this error:

+    Vagrant failed to properly resolve required dependencies.
+These errors can commonly be caused by misconfigured plugin installations or transient network issues.
+The reported error is:

+    conflicting dependencies net-ssh (= 6.1.0) and net-ssh (= 7.2.0)
+      Activated net-ssh-7.2.0
+      which does not match conflicting dependency (= 6.1.0)

+      Conflicting dependency chains:
+        net-ssh (= 7.2.0), 7.2.0 activated

+      versus:
+        net-ssh (= 6.1.0)

+      Gems matching net-ssh (= 6.1.0):
+        net-ssh-6.1.0

+You can use the following workaround:

+    export VAGRANT_DISABLE_STRICT_DEPENDENCY_ENFORCEMENT=1
+    potman startvms

 ## Building Your Own Flavour

 Create your own flavour like described in